ros2/design/articles/60_ros_middleware_interface.md

 When ROS supports different middleware implementations it should be as easy and low effort as possible for users to switch between them.

 One obvious way will be for a user to rebuild all ROS packages from source selecting a different middleware implementation.
-While the workflow won't be too difficult (probably half a dozend of command line invocations) it still requires quite some build time.
+While the workflow won't be too difficult (probably half a dozen command-line invocations), it still requires quite some build time.

 To avoid the overhead of rebuilding everything a different set of binary packages could be provided.
 While this would reduce the effort for the user the buildfarm would need to build a completely separate set of binary packages.
-The effort to support N packages with M different middleware implementation would require significant resources for maintaing the service as well as the necessary computing power.
+The effort to support N packages with M different middleware implementation would require significant resources for maintaining the service as well as the necessary computing power.

 #### Reduce the number of middleware implementation specific packages

 One way to at least reduce the effort for building for different middleware implementations is to reduce the number of packages depending on the specific middleware implementation.
-This can e.g. be achieved using the DynamicData API mentioned before.
+This can, e.g., be achieved using the DynamicData API mentioned before.
 Since only a few packages need to be built for each middleware implementation it would be feasible to generate binary packages for them on the buildfarm.

-The user could then install (one | a few) binary package(s) for a specific middleware implementation together with its specific implementation of the mapping betwen the message specification and the DynamicData API.
+The user could then install (one | a few) binary package(s) for a specific middleware implementation together with its specific implementation of the mapping between the message specification and the DynamicData API.
 All other binary packages would be agnostic to the selected middleware implementation.

             +-----------+